Mongolia

 Special Considerations

 English Teaching Assistants coming to Mongolia MUST obtain an Employment Visa (C2) to enter the country.
-The host institutes will assist ETAs in acquiring the necessary documents, but it is the ETA’s responsibility to follow up with the host institutes and acquire a visa in time.
-Due to the national holiday Naadam in mid-July, Mongolian organizations and the Mongolian Embassy in Washington, D.C. close for up to five days.
+The host institutes will assist ETAs in acquiring the necessary documents, but it is the ETA’s responsibility to follow up with the host institutes and obtain a visa in time.
+Note that Mongolian visas require a medical examination (tested within 3 months) as one of the required documents.
+Because of the national holiday Naadam in mid-July, Mongolian organizations and the Mongolian Embassy in Washington, D.C. close for up to five days.
 It is mandatory for grantees to start their visa process well in advance.
-In general, Mongolians take extended leaves in the months of July and August.
-For more information on the employment visa, please visit Immigration Agency of Mongolia and Mongolian Embassy in the United States.
+In general, Mongolians take extended leave during July and August.
+For more information about employment visas, please visit Immigration Agency of Mongolia and Mongolian Embassy in the United States.